MRtrix3/mrtrix3/docs/reference/scripts/dwi2response.rst

 Synopsis
 --------

 Unsupervised estimation of WM, GM and CSF response functions; does not require a T1 image (or segmentation thereof).
-This is the original version of the algorithm.
+This is the original version of the Dhollander et al. (2016) algorithm.

 Usage
 --------